 In celebration of the reopening of our beloved Taphouse and in partnership with Placemakers Gold Coast, we have commissioning Steve Gorman, Samuel Leighton-Dore, Natalie Popvoski, Julian Reisinger and Sally Wright to produce a unique art work right here in the brewery.
 Created on a wall that both physically and symbolically protects our all-important Burleigh Brewing production operations.
-Over the course of five weeks, commencing on Friday 6th November, join us during Taphouse opening hours to watch this amazing piece come to life.
+Over the course of five weeks, this amazing piece came to life.
 Together, let’s celebrate our talented, local arts community!

-*Each artist will be painting to the cultural rationale of a strong local connection and relationship to place explored through the artists individual mediums and aesthetics.
+Each artist painted to the cultural rationale of a strong local connection and relationship to place explored through the artists individual mediums and aesthetics.

 Samuel Leighton- Dore

 “This work explores the idea of collectively ‘staying afloat’ throughout the COVID-19 pandemic, and in a way pays homage to the Gold Coast’s relaxed beachside lifestyle.
 My hope is that the work contributes to removing some of the social stigma around mental health conversations, particularly in a location where alcohol is served, and brings cathartic grins to patrons.”